Ethiopia war: World heritage site Lalibela back in rebel hands

 Northern Ethiopia is facing mass starvation with more than nine million people in need of critical food supplies in the Tigray, Amhara and Afar regions, the UN says.

-One witness told the Reuters agency that forces allied to the federal government began leaving Lalibela on Saturday night
+One witness told the Reuters agency that forces allied to the federal government began leaving Lalibela on Saturday night.

 "The last batch left this morning.
 We heard gunshots from a distance last night but the Tigrayan forces recaptured Lalibela without firing guns in the town," the witness is quoted as saying.